High Expectations and Rigorous Instruction

 School Leaders Rubric

-Team Version
+Group Version

-Instructions: Meet with the other members of the school’s leadership team.
-Use the guiding questions below to estimate together where your school falls overall on each element of the rubric.
+Instructions: Meet with the school leadership team.
+Use the guiding questions to discuss the item and estimate together where your school or classes are overall on the progression.
 Be candid – this activity is most valuable as a formative learning experience.
-We recommend spending about 45 minutes on the rubric.
-Save your notes and ratings for future discussions.
+If you cannot come to agreement, add comments and go to the next item.
+We recommend spending about 45 minutes discussing and completing the rubric.
+If needed, use the CRS Facilitation Guide for Adult Group Rubrics.
+Your ratings and comments will not be saved until you click SUBMIT at the bottom of the page.

 Progression of Engagement